lblva/we-re_not_special/docs/README.md

 ## So, how was my experience overall?

 It was quite an interesting project.
 There were moments when I felt like pulling out all my hair, and there were moments that made me happy for finally fixing whatever problem I had.
-To be honest, Honestly, I didn’t learn as much as I had hoped, but I did gain some experience with Python, learned what a virtual environment is, and found myself using the terminal more than ever before.</br>
+Honestly, I didn’t learn as much as I had hoped, but I did gain some experience with Python, learned what a virtual environment is, and found myself using terminal more than ever before.</br>

 We wanted the silhouettes to have random prints originally, but we couldn't make it work.
 So, we went with colors instead.
 That's the only downside; otherwise, I'm happy with how everything else turned out in the code.</br>

 The installation itself didn’t go exactly as we wanted, but it’s alright.
 We still managed to impress a special guest.</br>

 ## Thank you </br>
 Thanks for sticking with me this far!
-I hope you found it enjoyable.
 Feel free to use this project if it's helpful to you.